Multi Tenant Mailbox Placement: Four Important Safety Factors

 As multi-housing unit developers, architects, builders, and property managers seek to find ways to differentiate their new or renovated housing or commercial tenant project in a market that is widely oversaturated, every amenity and property feature purchase decision is often carefully scrutinized.
 And yet, one widely overlooked property feature that is regularly used by every tenant, the multi-unit commercial mailbox, can have a significant impact on both the signing of new tenants and the retention of current tenants.

-Most tenants may not notice when a developer places their apartment or multi-unit mailboxes according to the four safety factors unveiled in this article, but tenants do notice when these commercial mailboxes (often called CBU Mailboxes or Horizontal Mailboxes) are placed where safety is compromised.
+Most tenants may not notice when a developer places their multi-unit apartment mailboxes according to the four safety factors unveiled in this article, but tenants do notice when these commercial mailboxes (often called CBU Mailboxes or Horizontal Mailboxes) are placed where safety is compromised.
 And once a tenant begins to feel unsafe, property managers must act quickly or risk slippage in tenant retention.

 The best approach is to utilize these four important safety factors upon the initial placement of the multi unit commercial mailboxes so that unsafe feelings or real danger never presents itself on ones’ property.
 These four safety factors can also be adhered to in renovation or replacement projects.